 Yet, realizing that the human toll is high and we all face similar challenges, there are opportunities to start making the difference right now.
 And to do so, we need to start with the mentioned overview of what happens around us.

-- Many of your colleagues have already been overhauling their businesses for an increasingly digital and connected reality, aware of the inflection point that is ahead of us with changing customer demands, evolving consumer attitudes, and impactful technologies such as 5G around the corner.
+- Many of your colleagues have already been overhauling their businesses for the increasingly digital and connected reality of our information age, aware of the inflection point that is ahead of us with changing customer demands, evolving consumer attitudes, and impactful technologies such as 5G, next-generation IoT, edge computing, distributed ledger technology, and more around the corner.

 - You know your business, region, and customers better than anyone else.
 The impact of the pandemic is not precisely the same for all of us.
 It is 1) dynamic, in the sense that the actions to take evolve and 2) contextual, in the sense that there are differences across the globe.
-Yet, some consequences are universal, and now, more than ever, we have an opportunity to learn from each other as we’ve been doing for years in other areas.
+Yet, some consequences are universal, and now, more than ever, we have an opportunity to learn from each other.

 - Our built environment will change dramatically.
-The ways we design buildings, cities, and spaces are already affected today.
-End customers who are reopening take measures they never had to before, and some new requirements impact our business as you can read in ample blog posts from our experts who are close to the market, the evolutions, and you.
+The ways we design resilient and smart buildings, cities, and spaces are already affected today.
+End customers who are reopening take measures they never had to before, and some new requirements impact our business as you can read in ample blog posts from our experts.

 ‘Digital’ consequences of COVID-19: what is happening around us?

 So, what is happening around us?
-And what is here to stay and requiring us to adapt and transform?
+And what is here to stay and requiring us to adapt, transform and achieve in the new normal?

 The lasting impact of the digital peak